jzbrooks/awesome-kotlin/README.md

 ### <a name="projects-examples"></a>Examples <sup>[Back ⇈](#projects-examples-subcategory)</sup>
 * [Kotlin/kotlin-koans](https://github.com/Kotlin/kotlin-koans) - Kotlin Koans are a series of exercises to get you familiar with the Kotlin Syntax.
 * [JetBrains/kotlin-examples](https://github.com/JetBrains/kotlin-examples) - Various examples for Kotlin.
+* [JetBrains/swot](https://github.com/JetBrains/swot) - Identify email addresses or domains names that belong to colleges or universities.
+Help automate the process of approving or rejecting academic discounts.
 * [robfletcher/midcentury-ipsum](https://github.com/robfletcher/midcentury-ipsum) - Swingin’ filler text for your jet-age web page.
 * [som-one/zarif-kherkin](https://github.com/som-one/zarif-kherkin) - Configurable BDD testing using a Kotlin DSL for Gherkin.
 * [robfletcher/lazybones-kotlin](https://github.com/robfletcher/lazybones-kotlin) - The Lazybones app migrated to Kotlin as a learning exercise.